 one F1 involved, and so on).
 An SBT cat would thus be at least

 an F5.
 Most pet Bengals are F4s or SBTs; cats with more wild blood

 WARNING: As a hybrid breed, Bengals are illegal to own in some states or municipalities in the United States.
 This is mostly due to badly-worded laws banning wild animal-domestic animal hybrids, mostly meant to prevent dangerous hybrid crosses that might result in vicious animals or invasive species.
 Registry-recognized hybrids and good breeding practices result in neither, but laws can take time to change.
 Please check with this website to determine if your state is affected: http://www.hybridlaw.com

-Associations: The Bengal cat breed is currently accepted by most
+Associations: The Bengal cat breed is accepted for Championship status by major associations.

 Books about Bengals from amazon.com